Movsar Evloev: Ultimate Fighting Championship

-Evloev was scheduled to make his promotional debut against Muin Gafurov on April 20, 2019 at UFC Fight Night: Overeem vs. Oleinik.
-However, Gafurov was replaced by Seung Woo Choi after a violation of his contract with ONE Championship.
-He won the bout by unanimous decision.
+Evloev was scheduled to make his promotional debut against Muin Gafurov on April 20, 2019, at UFC Fight Night: Overeem vs. Oleinik.
+However, Gafurov withdrew and was replaced by Seung Woo Choi.
+Evloev won the fight by unanimous decision.

-Evloev was then scheduled to face Mike Grundy on August 31, 2019 at UFC on ESPN+ 15.
-However, Grundy pulled out of the bout on August 19 citing an injury and was then set to be replaced by Zhenhong Lu.
-Hours out from the fight, Lu pulled out after suffering a cut.
+Evloev was then scheduled to face Mike Grundy on August 31, 2019, at UFC Fight Night 157.
+However, Grundy pulled out of the bout due to injury and was then set to be replaced by Zhenhong Lu.
+However, just hours before the fight, Lu pulled out after suffering a cut.

-In his second UFC appearance, Evloev faced Enrique Barzola on October 26, 2019 at UFC on ESPN+ 20.
+In his second UFC appearance, Evloev faced Enrique Barzola on October 26, 2019, at UFC Fight Night 162.
 He won the fight by unanimous decision.

-Evloev was then slated to face Douglas Silva de Andrade on March 7, 2020 at UFC 248.
+Evloev was then slated to face Douglas Silva de Andrade on March 7, 2020, at UFC 248.
 However, Andrade pulled out of the fight and was set to be replaced by Jamall Emmers.
-On February 26, Evloev pulled out of the contest for unknown reasons.
+However, Evloev pulled out of the contest for unknown reasons.

-Evloev faced Mike Grundy on July 26, 2020 at UFC on ESPN: Whittaker vs. Till.
+Evloev faced Mike Grundy on July 26, 2020, at UFC on ESPN: Whittaker vs. Till.
 He won the fight by unanimous decision.

-Evloev was scheduled to face Nate Landwehr on December 5, 2020 at UFC on ESPN 19 However hours before the start it was cancelled after Movsar tested positive for COVID-19.
+Evloev was scheduled to face Nate Landwehr on December 5, 2020, at UFC on ESPN 19 However, on the day of the fight, the bout was cancelled after Evloev tested positive for COVID-19.